-In accordance with this requirement and the Privacy Act of 1974, 5 U.S.C.
-552a, the Department of Homeland Security (DHS) Transportation Security Administration (TSA) proposes to update and reissue a DHS/TSA system of records notice titled, DHS/TSA-001 Transportation Security Enforcement Record System (69 FR 71828, December 10, 2004.)
+In accordance with the Privacy Act of 1974, 5 U.S.C.
+552a, the Department of Homeland Security (DHS) Transportation Security Information (TSA) proposes to update and reissue a current DHS system of records titled, "DHS/TSA-001 Transportation Security Enforcement Record System (TSERS) System of Records."